Media Factsheet

 The dominant or preferred reading by the audience is the one intended by the creator of the text.
 However, a person might read it in an oppositional way depending upon factors such as their age, gender or background.
 The preferred reading was for it to just be hoax to prank their audience as a joke for Halloween.

-12) Do media products still retain the ability to fool audiences as it is suggested War of the Worlds did in 1938?
-Has the digital media landscape changed this?
+suggested War of the Worlds did in 1938?
+Has the digital media landscape

 IN the war of the worlds, There wasn't that many media platforms therefore, the media did not have that big of an affect on people in contrast to now.
 Before, the audience were confused what was right or true whereas now, people create ideologies through the use of the media.